GoogleChrome/web.dev/src/site/content/en/learn/html/semantic-html/index.md

 _Semantic_ means "relating to meaning".
 Writing semantic HTML means using HTML elements to structure your content based on each element's meaning, not its appearance.

-You haven't covered many HTML elements yet, but even without knowing HTML, the following two code snippets show how semantic markup can give content context.
+This series hasn't covered many HTML elements yet, but even without knowing HTML, the following two code snippets show how semantic markup can give content context.
 Both use a word count instead of _ipsum lorem_ to save some scrolling—use your imagination to expand "thirty words" into 30 words:

 The first code snippet uses `<div>` and `<span>`, two elements with no semantic value.